Bridging physiological and perceptual views of autism by means of sampling-based Bayesian inference: Discussion

-Secondly, the model employed to explain simple low-level perceptual computations, was constructed in terms of a single V1 hypercolumn, and is hence only able to capture local dynamical features, such as locally generated gamma oscillations.
-Understanding how context-dependent modulations of cortical dynamics emerge during more complex perceptual tasks will likely require models where multiple circuits interact\cite{simon2016dysfunction}.
-As discussed in Ref.~\citenum{echeveste2020cortical}, hierarchical or spatially extended versions of the SSN model employed here may provide adequate substrates to study inference of higher level perceptual tasks where longer-range aspects of cortical dynamics, such as gamma synchronization, might emerge.
+Secondly, the model employed to explain simple, low-level perceptual computations was constructed in terms of a single V1 hypercolumn, and is hence only able to capture local dynamical features, such as locally generated gamma oscillations.
+Hypothetically, the ideas presented here can be extended to the representation of other circular variables beyond orientation of visual stimuli, such as head direction in rodents\cite{skaggs1995}, motor intent in primates\cite{georgeopoulos1993}, physical space in grid cells \cite{mcnaughton2006}, or oculomotor control\cite{seung1998}.
+In all these examples, highly specialized brain areas receive assorted inputs that carry a noisy, filtered and distributed representation of a circular variable.
+The recurrent activity of the network constitutes a mechanistic implementation of an inference process, which could be potentially executed through a sampling-based Bayesian inference strategy, as explored here.
+If that were the case, the strong reliance of ASD subjects on the likelihood could also be broadened beyond the realm of sensory processing.
+Extensions of these ideas are also conceivable to other one-dimensional, yet aperiodic, domains, such as sound pitch\cite{aronov2017}, navigation speed\cite{kropff2015}, or elapsed time\cite{tsao2018} which, although still fairly narrow in their semantic content, involve some degree of higher-level processing.
+However, as we progress into still higher cognitive functions, the understanding of how context-dependent modulations of cortical dynamics emerge during complex perceptual tasks will likely require models where multiple circuits interact\cite{simon2016dysfunction}.
+In this sense, hierarchical or spatially extended versions of the SSN model employed here may provide adequate substrates to study inference of higher level perceptual tasks where longer-range aspects of cortical dynamics, such as gamma synchronization, might emerge.

+Thirdly, we have focused on one aspect of probabilistic inference: inferring the state of a set of latent variables under perceptual uncertainty.
+The study of other aspects of this problem, such as inferring temporal transitions\cite{sinha2014autism}, or causal relationships\cite{noel2021aberrant}, and their link to altered inhibition and neural dynamics, will require the use of different architectures and generative models and constitute worthwhile avenues of future research.